| tadyatha om gate gate paragate parasamgate bodhi svaha

 But neutral awareness is not "praying".
 It is "Being".

 In Catholic school we were taught a piece of dogma which I disregarded until my 30's.
-Now, I can unpackage it from the authoritarian control energy it was once bound to - and I actually like it :).
+Now, it is possible to unpackage it from the authoritarian control energy to which it was it was once bound.
+It is now more tasty.

 In adult practice, I find that petitioning is an act of the ego, and it leads to unhappiness.